5 Segmentation

 distance = mean(distance_s))

-Now we can look at some of the differences between these groups.
-This data is contrived, but we can extract some interesting insights from it.
+Now we can take a look at some of the differences between these groups.
+This data is contrived, but there are some interesting insights we can extract from it.

-1. The factored segments aren’t influenced by age or distance.
+1. The factored segments don’t seem to be influenced by age or distance.

-2. Clusters are well differentiated by distance and age.
+2. Clusters are well differentiated on distance and age.

 #-----------------------------------------------------------------